 Is the decline in distinctive national approaches to car design a bad thing?

-Karl Ludvigsen (2022) has posted on his Substack newsletter the text of a speech he delivered back in 1989.
-Included in his remarks is a question that is still important: “will national characteristics continue to play a role in transport design in the future?
+Karl Ludvigsen has a website called Why Cars Are So Bad.
+A few years ago he posted on it the text of a speech he delivered back in 1989.
+Included in his remarks was a question that I think is still important: “will national characteristics continue to play a role in transport design in the future?
 Yes or no. If yes, why, and if no, why not?”
+(Ludvigsen, 2022).

-My perception is that national characteristics in automotive design have mostly disappeared over the last three decades.
-For example, whereas a Mercedes-Benz or BMW once looked significantly different from cars designed in Sweden, Italy, France, the United States or Japan, today they all tend to blur together.
-And when they do stand out, it is usually because of superficial styling gimmicks such as BMW’s recent obsession with grilles that look like Chuck E. Cheese.
+My perception is that national characteristics in automotive design have mostly disappeared over the last 36 years.
+For example, whereas a Mercedes-Benz once looked significantly different from cars designed in Great Britain, France, Sweden, Italy, the United States or Japan, today they all tend to blur together.

 Citroen SM rear quarter high

-In the 1970s it would have been difficult to confuse a French and a Swedish car.
-Pictured is a Citroen SM and a Saab 99.
+In the 1960 and 1970s it would have been difficult to confuse a German, British, French and Swedish car.
+Pictured is a Mercedes-Benz 450SL, Jaguar XJ, Citroen SM and a Saab 99.

 The auto industry’s bean counters would presumably laud the international homogenization of car design.
 At least in theory, a generic “anycar” could be popular in a larger number of markets than one with nationalistic peccadillos.